Sjs445/Mass-Email-Unsubscriber/README.md

 # Mass Email Unsubscriber
-Attempts to de-clutter your email and improve productivity by unsubscribing you dreaded email lists.
+Attempts to de-clutter your email and improve productivity by unsubscribing you from dreaded email lists.

+Work in progress!